SwiftPredator/Trajectory-based-Road-Network-Representation-Learning/README.md

 - TGCN (https://arxiv.org/abs/1811.05320) (For temporal evaluation)
 - Other simple baselines like GAE, Node2Vec, DeepWalk, PCA

-All models are written in Python using Pytorch
+All models are written in Python using Pytorch (except for rfn, which uses mxnet)